Home Blog Page 2

 Which allow us to block everything after “iframe_”.

 So my Youtube channel got banned about three years ago, I had that channel for almost 17 years but ever since their automated system for copyright filtering, even uploading the same video split into three parts counts as three strikes and like that my channel was gone, no chance to recover, no appeal process.
-After uploading tutorials to the community for free, with some of them over 1 hour long and half a million views, the channel was gone.

 To my surprise, 17 years of videos is quite a lot and some of these tutorials I did date back to 2008, in a way I used youtube as a tool to teach for free and also to keep a track of my progress along the years.
 So no backups were made as I changed countries quite frequently.